seerbit/seerbit-angular/projects/seerbit-angular/README.md

     console.log(response) /*event handler with a response after a transaction*/ }
   PaymentCancel(response) {/*event handler when shopper closes payment modal*/
+    console.log(response)
   }

   options = {
-    "tranref": new Date().getTime(),
+       tranref: new Date().getTime(),
-    "currency": "NGN",
-    "description": "Shopper purchased an item",
-    "country": "NG",
+       currency: 'NGN',
+       description: 'TEST PAYMENT',
+       country: 'NG',
+       email: 'samsmart@emaildomain.com',
+       mobile_no: '08011111111',
+       full_name: 'Sam Smart',
-    "amount": 2000,
+       amount: 2000,
-    "callbackurl": "localhost:4200",//Replace this with your URL available on the WWW "public_key": "PUBLIC_KEY", //replace this with your own public key from your Merchant Dashboard };
+       callbackurl: '', // Replace this with URL available on the WWW
+       public_key: 'public_key_from_your_merchant_dashboard', // replace this with your own public key from your Merchant Dashboard
+  };
 }
 ```